Dunn v. Ray

 Dunn v.
 Ray, 586 U.S. ___ (2019), was a February 2019 United States Supreme Court case related to religious freedom.
 The case attracted media attention in early February 2019.

-Defendant Domineque Hakim Marcelle Ray (May 31, 1976 – February 7, 2019), an Alabama death row inmate scheduled for execution on February 7, 2019, argued that he had the right to have a Muslim imam present in the execution chamber, instead of the Christian chaplain mandated by Alabama's execution protocol.
+Defendant Domineque Hakim Marcelle Ray (May 31, 1976 – February 7, 2019) was on Alabama death row for the rape and murder of a 15-year-old girl, and had been given a life sentence for the murders of two brothers.
+He was scheduled for execution on February 7, 2019, and argued he had the right to have a Muslim imam present in the execution chamber, instead of the Christian chaplain mandated by Alabama's execution protocol.
 Ray received a stay from the 11th Circuit Court of Appeals the day before his execution, but Alabama moved for the Supreme Court to vacate the stay of execution.
 The Supreme Court vacated the stay and Ray was executed on his scheduled date.
 He was one of 22 people executed in the United States in 2019.

-The ruling was criticized by many commentators.
+The ruling against Ray was criticized by some commentators.